eatplaysleep/mjml_templates/README.md

     `header.mjml`: The formatting for the header, which contains the logo and social network icons.
     `footer.mjml`: The footer logo, tag line, and unsubscribe link.

+### Parameters
-In order to properly render an email any variables contained in any of the files must be properly replaced.
-Variables are indicated by the use of `{{var:variable_name}}`.
-Variables in the base files are as follows:
+In order to properly render an email any **parameters** contained in any of the files must be properly replaced.
+Parameters are indicated by the use of `{{param:parameter_name}}`.
+Parameters are configurations/data that provide things like URLs, template names, and other configuration-based values that are used to generate the message and content. *Paramters are different from variables*.
+See information regarding variables below.

+Parameters in the base files (excluding `footer.mjml`) are as follows:
 #### index.mjml
-        `{{var:email_preview}}`: Provide a brief bit of text to be used in the email preview.
-For example, on a 'Welcome' email, the value for the variable could be `Welcome to Influential!`.
+* `{{param:email_preview}}`: Provide a brief bit of text to be used in the email preview.
+For example, on a 'Welcome' email, the value for the parameter could be `Welcome to Influential!`.
-        `{{var:msg_path}}`: Provide the path for the message to be used in the body of the email.
+* `{{param:msg_path}}`: Provide the path for the message to be used in the body of the email.
 For example, for the `msg_alert_content.mjml` message you would provide `./msg_alert_content.mjml` which would result in the content of that particular template being generated in the body of `index.mjml`.

+#### msg_{template}.mjml
+        Each message may use various different parameters to fulfill the needs of the message.
+All parameters will be in the `{{param:paramter_name}}` format.

+#### Other Common Parameters
+The following are commonly found in various message templates or base file.
+* `{{param.socialAccount.avatar}}`: The URL for the social account avatar as provided by Social Hoarder.
+* `{{param.socialAccount.networkURL}}`: The network URL for the social account, such as the Facebook or Instagram URL.
+* `{{param.post.mediaURL}}`: The URL for the media related to a post.
+Typically an S3 URL.
+* `{{param.post.networkURL}}`: The network permalink for the actual post on the social network itself.
+* `{{param.btn_cta}}`: The URL for any given button that provides the user call to action.
+For example, this may be an invitation URL for the user to click on in order to create an account.

+### Variables
+In addition to parameters, MailGun natively supports *variables*.
+Variables differ from parameters in that *they should be printed in the HTML output*.
+Variables are user visible.
+Their replacement values should be provided in a seperate JSON object sent to MailGun via their API and per their [specs](https://documentation.mailgun.com/en/latest/user_manual.html#attaching-data-to-messages).
+When MailGun sends the email they will replace the variables in the HTML content with the values provided in the JSON object.

 #### footer.mjml
         `{{var:unsub_link}}`: Provide the necessary data to properly generate an unsubscribe link.
-This variable is a natively supported variable when using MailJet.
-If no value is provided then the default value configured in MailJet will be used.
+This variable is a **natively supported variable when using MailJet.** If no value is provided then the default value configured in MailJet will be used.

-    #### msg_{template}.mjml
-        Each message may use various different variables to fulfill the needs of the message.
-All variables will be in the `{{var:variable_name}}` format.

-        Common variables include:
+#### Other Common variables include:
-        `{{var:greeting}}`: The name/salutation to be used in the greeting.
+* `{{var:greeting}}`: The name/salutation to be used in the greeting.
 Typically the user's nickname.
-        `{{var:user.name}}`: The full name of a user.
+* `{{var:user.name}}`: The full name of a user.
-        `{{var:user.nickname}}`: The preferred nickname of a user, such as their first name.
+* `{{var:user.nickname}}`: The preferred nickname of a user, such as their first name.
-        `{{var:email}}`: A user's email address.
+* `{{var:email}}`: A user's email address.

+___

-**Remember that prior to rendering a message the message body in `index.mjml` must be compiled with the proper template path!**
+**Remember that prior to rendering a message the message body in `index.mjml` must be compiled with the proper template path parameter!**

+___

 ## Installation Options